JacobGraham02/JacobGraham02/README.md

 <h1 align="center">Hello!
 My name is Jacob Graham</h1>
-<h3 align="center">I am a fourth-year Honours Computer Science student getting my Bachelor of Arts degree in Computer Science from Lakehead University.
+<h3>I am a fourth-year Honours Computer Science student getting my Bachelor of Arts degree in Computer Science from Lakehead University.
 I am primarily interested in building applications which combine many useful services together, such as  Discord Student Helper bot: combining Discord, Microsoft Azure, MySQL, and Google Maps to assist students in their studies.</h3>

 <h3>Below is a list of projects I am currently working on</h3>
 <ol>